hansroh/skitai/README.rst

   app.mount_with (auth, debug_only = True)

-If you want to authentify to all tasks,
+If you want to authentify to all services,

 .. code:: python